Once you log into Ziflow, you will see the Proofs List. From there, click on the Create Proof button in the upper right corner.

 Please see our Proof Security Settings article for more information.

 Depending on your workflow, this may not be ideal - by the time a proof is shared externally, you could be sharing what is now known as V3.
 It could confuse external reviewers and raise questions about what happened to V1 and V2.
 Enable this setting to make the proof a minor version (e.g., V0.1, V0.2, V0.3, etc.).
+Minor versioning will not automatically change if you allow viewing previous versions or the full workflow.

 Lock the proof when all decisions are made - once a decision is made, proofs or stages can be locked to prevent reviewers from taking any further actions (like adding comments or decisions).
 The only people able to unlock it are proof owners and managers.
 They also can manually lock the proof at any point.
 More detailed info can be found in the Manually lock & unlock proofs article.